 |

-General: Greasewood (Sarcobatus vermiculatus) is an upright, spiny shrub 3-5 feet tall and has fleshy, upright leaves.
+General: Greasewood (Sarcobatus vermiculatus) is an upright, spiny shrub 3-5 feet tall with fleshy, upright leaves.
 The staminate flowers look like little pine cones, and pistillate flower is cup-like and held in a broad leafy disk.

 Plant Form: Upright, shrub.